vadim-miller2/book-test1/pages/ch_app_test.md

 -   Convert data between ASN.1, XML and JSON formats.

-<span class="nctnt highlight">Note:</span> Because ASN.1, XML and JSON are, in general, incompatible, the last two functions are supported only partially.
+:heavy_exclamation_mark: __Notes__ Because ASN.1, XML and JSON are, in general, incompatible, the last two functions are supported only partially.

 The following topics are discussed in subsections: